semrush/intergalactic/website/docs2/components/tab-line/tab-line.md

 - The `TabLine.Item` has a `margin-right: var(--spacing-4x)` (except for the `last-child`).
 - Addons before and after the text have a margin of 8px.

-@table-caption TabLine sizes and margins
+Table: TabLine sizes and margins

 | Size (height in px) | Margins               |
 | ------------------- | --------------------- |